-This is a unique, arts-based thematic festival that sustainably highlights and celebrates the Petaluma River, benefitting the David Yearsley River Heritage Center.
+This is a unique, arts-based thematic festival that sustainably highlights and celebrates the Petaluma River, benefitting the Friends of the Petaluma River.
 This community festival includes over 100 musicians, an art boat flotilla, art boat drag races, aerial acts on the river, artisan merchants, $5 weddings, local food vendors, theatrical performances, and children's activities.
 Cost: $10 adults, $5 children.
 For more info, visit their website.

 - The Breastfest Beer Festival

 60 breweries, local food purveyors and Bay Area musicians join together to help women gain access to alternative means of cancer therapy.
 Attendees get endless eats, bottomless cups, and live music.
 Proceeds will benefit low-income women with breast cancer. $55 advance, $65 at the door.
 For more info, visit their website.